aktionariat/subgraph/README.md

 ```

 # Deploy Subgraph
+To get an access token of the Graph hosted service read their doc here https://thegraph.com/docs/en/deploying/deploying-a-subgraph-to-hosted/

-After the preparation the subgraph is deploy with
+After the preparation of the subgraph and linking your access token, you can deploy with

 Mainnet
 ```